matthew-brett/dsfe/_chapters/02/sampling_problem.md

 ## The problem - was jury selection biased?

-In 1963, in Talladega County in Alabama, a young black man called Robert Swain was convicted of raping a white woman and was sentenced to death [^1].
+In 1963, in Talladega County in Alabama, a young black man called Robert Swain was convicted of raping a white woman and was sentenced to death [^dp-note].
 He appealed his sentence, citing among other factors the all-white jury.
 At the time, only men aged 21 or older were allowed to serve on juries in Talladega County.
 In the county, 26% of the eligible jurors were black, but there were only 8 black men among the 100 selected for the jury panel in Swain's trial.
 No black man was selected for the trial jury.

-[^1]:
+[^dp-note]:
     In the end [Alabama could not execute Swain](https://law.justia.com/cases/alabama/supreme-court/1973/274-so-2d-305-1.html)
     because of a [later Supreme Court